Python-PyQt/PyQt6-Docs/descriptions/QtGui/QKeySequence-c.rst

 It is preferable to use standard shortcuts where possible.
 When creating key sequences for non-standard shortcuts, you should use human-readable strings in preference to hard-coded integer values.

-:sip:ref:`~PyQt6.QtGui.QKeySequence` objects can be cast to a QString to obtain a human-readable translated version of the sequence.
-Similarly, the :sip:ref:`~PyQt6.QtGui.QKeySequence.toString` function produces human-readable strings for use in menus.
-On Apple platforms, the appropriate symbols are used to describe keyboard shortcuts using special keys on the Macintosh keyboard.
+:sip:ref:`~PyQt6.QtGui.QKeySequence` object can be serialized to human-readable strings with the :sip:ref:`~PyQt6.QtGui.QKeySequence.toString` function.

 An alternative way to specify hard-coded key codes is to use the Unicode code point of the character; for example, 'A' gives the same key sequence as :sip:ref:`~PyQt6.QtCore.Qt.Key.Key_A`.